lakshmichandrika/nyc-taxi-data-azure-data-engineering-project/README.md

 # Nyc-taxi-data-azure-data-engineering-project
 In this Project i have  implemented a data engineering solution using all services available on Azure Synapse Analytics to analyze and report data on Taxi Green trips in New York City from 2020 to 2021.

+Bussiness Requirements:

+Campaign to encourage credit card payments

+    • Trips made using credit card/ Cash payments.

+    • Payment behaviour during days of the Week/ Weekend.

+    • Payment behaviour between Borough.

+Non-Functional Requirements:

+    • Reporting data to be pre-aggregated for better performance.

+    • Pre-aggregate data for each year/month partition in isolation.

+    • Able to read data efficiently for specific months from aggregated data.

+    • Minimize the number of aggregated tables created.

 About the Dataset:

 This dataset contains information about NYC Green trips from 2020 and 2021. -  NYC Green Trip Data